-Cal State LA is pushing boundaries to create a more just, sustainable and resilient future.
-Committed to our local community, Cal State LA is taking the necessary steps to meet the needs of our students without compromising the ability of future generations to meet their own needs.
+Cal State LA is pushing boundaries to create a more sustainable and resilient future.
+Committed to our local community, Cal State LA is taking the following necessary steps to meet the needs of our students without compromising the ability of future generations to meet their own needs.

-Campus Sustainability Committee (CSC)
+Campus Sustainability Committee

 CSU Sustainability Policy

-Green Revolving Fund (GRF)
+Green Revolving Fund

-Established in 2016, Cal State LA's Green Revolving Fund (GRF) is intended to empower all members of the Cal State LA community to help create a more sustainable world.
+Cal State LA's Green Revolving Fund (GRF) is intended to empower all members of the Cal State LA community to help create a more sustainable world.
 The mission of Cal State LA's GRF is to financially support projects that promote energy efficiency, renewable energy, water conservation, waste reduction and other sustainability initiatives with a demonstrated return on investment.
-The GRF looks to the university's students, faculty and staff to contribute ideas on the best ways to invest in energy and sustainability projects that reduce utilities consumption and generate cost savings.
+The GRF looks to the University's students, faculty and staff to contribute ideas on the best ways to invest in energy and sustainability projects that reduce utilities consumption and generate cost savings.
 To learn more about the program, see the Cal State LA Green Revolving Fund Charter.
 If you have an idea you'd like to submit for consideration, please use the GRF Application and Close-Out Form.